Morphea (mor-FEE-uh) is a rare condition that causes painless, discolored patches on your skin.

 Morphea affects the skin and underlying tissue and sometimes bone.
 The condition generally lasts several years and then improves or at times disappears by itself.
 It may leave scars or areas of darkened or discolored skin.
 It is possible for morphea to recur.

 When to see a doctor

-If you notice reddish patches of hardening or thickening skin, see your doctor.
+See your doctor if you notice reddish patches of hardening or thickening skin.
 Early diagnosis and treatment may help slow the development of new patches and allow your doctor to identify and treat complications before they worsen.